 It lets you see which device templates and which template-based service and threshold checks are having the greatest impact on the number of alarms you see for a given time period.
 Using the information the tool provides, you can then tune the settings for individual service and threshold checks being applied to your devices to reduce the number of alarms while still being alerted to real problems.

-The tool is accessed from the device template administration page and is available to admins and super admins only.
+The tool is accessed from the device template administration page and is available to users with the Admin and SuperAdmin access level only.
 From the main menu, select Administration → Templates to get to the Device Templates Administration page, then click the Baseline Templates button to open the tool.

 The main page of the baselining tool provides a table with a list of the device templates that are actively controlling service and threshold checks for managed devices (templates that are not in use will not be displayed here), along with indicators on how those templates are performing.

 By default, the table is sorted with the overall worst performing device templates towards the top, but can be sorted by any column.
 The worst performing templates are those with the greatest number of checks in a failed state for a given time period.
 Click anywhere inside a row to open that device template in the template page of the tool (see below).

 Above the table is a drop-down selector to change the evaluation time period by which the impact of the templates is measured.
 The following selections are available: